krwenholz/Resume/resume.md

 Starting with Sport Sage (https://mysportsage.com), I tested startup ideas and learned about the running of a proper business.
 This included testing the latest in LLM and web technologies, soliciting user feedback, marketing, business operations, and, most importantly, delivering stellar user experiences.

-Technologies: Gemini API, LLMs, Elixir, Phoenix, Fly.io, Grafana
+**Languages and frameworks**: Gemini API, LLMs, Elixir, Phoenix, Fly.io, Grafana

+\ornamentbreak

 ### ngrok, Inc., Seattle, WA, but mostly Remote